Giraytd/illustrative_computer_graphics/README.md

 https://en.wikipedia.org/wiki/Processing_(programming_language)

 Disclaimer & Reference:
-Some parts of the code are the works from the courses of Department of Computer and Information Science at Univeristy of Konstanz.
+Some parts of the code are the works from the courses of Department of Computer and Information Science at University of Konstanz.